fdeblasio/pokeemerald-expansion/README.md

     - Latios and Latias no longer roam and instead both show up on Southern Island
     - The Deoxys puzzle is much simpler
 - Battle Frontier no longer requires saving
+- Two Pokémon having the same original trainer no longer negatively affects breeding chances

+### Quality of Life
+- Shiny Pokémon can no longer spawn until you get Poké Balls
+- You can now always run from wild Pokémon if they are asleep, frozen, or in a semi-invulnerable state (using Fly, Dig, Dive, Bounce, etc.).
+This works even if they have Shadow Tag/Arena Trap
+- Fly can now be used to go to more places:
+    - The Abandoned Ship on Route 108
+    - The Old Lady's Rest Stop on Route 111
+    - Meteor Falls entrance on Route 114
+    - The Weather Institute on Route 119
+    - Mt.
+Pyre on Route 122
+    - Sky Pillar on Route 131
+    - Southern Island
 - SS Tidal trainers can be rebattled every trip
-- You can now run from wild Pokémon if they are asleep, frozen, or in a semi-invulnerable state (using Fly, Dig, Dive, Bounce, etc.).
-This works even if they have Shadow Tag/Arena Trap
-- Two Pokémon having the same original trainer no longer negatively affects breeding chances
 - Pokémon in the Battle Frontier/Trainer Hill now register in the Pokédex

 ### Summary Screen